Vincent Speranza: Military service

-Speranza was sent overseas with Company H, 3rd Battalion, 501st Parachute Infantry Regiment, 101st Airborne Division from Camp Shanks on board the Queen Mary, landing in Scotland later moving to England, Belgium and finally France.
+Speranza was sent overseas with Company H, 3rd Battalion, 501st Parachute Infantry Regiment, 101st Airborne Division from Camp Shanks on board the Queen Mary, landing in Scotland, later moving to England, Belgium and finally France.
 His unit arrived in France and would later fight in the Battle of the Bulge.
 Speranza's first engagement was during the Siege of Bastogne where he operated a machine gun from a foxhole in a forward position outside of the town.
 During the siege, he visited a wounded comrade at the field hospital set up in a local church, where his friend asked for a drink.
 Searching through the ruins of the town, he found a working beer tap and filled his helmet for lack of any other container.
 On delivering the beverage and returning for a second load, he was discovered by a medical officer and reprimanded.
+He wouldn't learn until 65 years later, that this act of kindness was still remembered, and had inspired a local brew, Airborne Beer, which is served in ceramic pots shaped like helmets.

 Speranza spent a total of 144 days in combat and was discharged in January 1946.
 His highest rank was Private first class.

 Life after the war

 After the end of World War II, Speranza stayed in Allied-occupied France and Netherlands until December 1945, and then returned to New York, where he became a teacher at Curtis High School.
-For his service, he received a Purple Heart, Bronze Star, and a Presidential Unit Citation..
+For his service, he received both the Purple Heart and Bronze Star decorations along with a Presidential Unit Citation.

+Speranza later married Iva in 1948, remaining together until her death in 2017.

-As part of the 75th anniversary commeration of Operation Market Garden in September 2019, Speranza was one of two veterans who participated in a parachute drop over North Brabant between Eerde and Schijndel.
+As part of the 75th anniversary commemoration of Operation Market Garden in September 2019, Speranza was one of two veterans who participated in a parachute drop over North Brabant between Eerde and Schijndel.

+In 2020, Vincent recorded his own version of the official Airborne song Blood on the risers.

-During the 2021 Christmas period, Speranza was featured in an hour long broadcast by the Overloon War Museum.
+During the 2021 Christmas period, Speranza was featured in an hour-long broadcast by the Overloon War Museum.
 This was one of a series of videos released by the museum while it was closed due to restrictions from the COVID-19 pandemic in the Netherlands.

-In 2022, after participating in veteran events in Europe for 12 years, Speranza announced that he would no longer make the journey from the US to Europe, in order to preserve his health.
-The announcement came after he collapsed following a 28 hour journey home from Brussels to Springfield, Illinois.
+In 2022, after participating in veteran events in Europe for 12 years, Speranza announced he would no longer make the journey from the U.S. to Europe, to preserve his health.
+The announcement came after he collapsed following a 28-hour journey home from Brussels to Springfield, Illinois.